Sportek Baseball Field

-The Sportek Baseball Field, was the home ground for Israeli baseball teams Netanya Tigers and Tel Aviv Lightning in the Israel Baseball League.
+The Sportek Baseball Field, was the home ground for Israeli baseball teams Netanya Tigers and Tel Aviv Lightning in the Israel Baseball League (IBL).
 Sportek was originally supposed to be open for the start of the IBL season in 2007, however due to construction delays it did not open until two weeks later, on 10 July 2007.
-Additionally due to the delays many safety features were not complete, such as padding on the fences.
+Additionally, due to the delays, many safety features were not complete, such as padding on the fences.